Coronavirus drags car dealers into digital commerce

-NEW YORK/DETROIT, March 23 (Reuters) - Auto retailers have been slow to embrace e-commerce, but the coronavirus pandemic is changing that.
+NEW YORK/DETROIT (Reuters) - Auto retailers have been slow to embrace e-commerce, but the coronavirus pandemic is changing that.

 Online traffic has risen even as in-person showroom traffic has disappeared.
 Auto dealers are embracing digital tools to close deals without a handshake and arranging for vehicles to be picked up or delivered without requiring customers to come to their stores.